-2.5 Each year the IJB will face cost pressures as a result of a range of factors including demand, inflation and changes in legislation/regulations.
-This Outlook has assessed the key factors likely to impact over the medium term and estimates that the IJB will face cost and demand pressures of £151m over the next three years.
+2.7 Each year the IJB will face cost pressures as a result of range of factors including demand, inflation and changes in legislation/regulations.
+This Outlook has assessed the key factors likely to impact over the medium term and estimates that the IJB will face cost and demand pressures of £131m over the next three years.

-2.6 These pressures reflect a number of inflationary pressures which the IJB is required to contractually pay which it has no control over and ranges from £25m to £30m per annum.
+2.8 These pressures reflect a number of inflationary pressures which the IJB is required to contractually pay which it has no control over and ranges from £19m to £25m per annum.
 In addition to this, services are experiencing high levels of demand for services as a result of demographics, deprivation and health issues some of which are being reflected in our financial performance in 2018-19.
-In addition to this there are a number of new commitments in relation to national and local policy commitments.
+In addition to this there are a number of new commitments in relation to national and local policy commitments, all of which are assumed to be met by additional funding at this stage of the plan.